OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Introduction

-Previous studies have widely used ontologies to enhance embeddings for static KGs \cite{joie,ciss,hypercl}.
-They typically learn embeddings for entities and concepts separately, and then employ alignment losses to constrain entity embeddings with ontological knowledge.
-A straightforward way to apply these methods to TKGs is to obtain static ontology embeddings independently and then use similar alignment losses to constrain the dynamic entity embeddings generated by TKG extrapolation models.
-Unfortunately, our experiments reveal that this direct migration is often ineffective.
+Ontologies are commonly used to enhance static KG embeddings \cite{joie,ciss,hypercl}.
+They typically learn entity and concept embeddings separately, and then employ alignment losses to constrain entity embeddings with ontological knowledge.
+An intuitive way to apply these methods to TKGs is to obtain static ontology embeddings independently and then use similar alignment losses to constrain the dynamic entity embeddings generated by TKG extrapolation models.
+However, our experiments reveal that this direct migration is often ineffective.
 A potential explanation is that learning the ontology embeddings separately from the model neglects the benefits of incorporating the ontological knowledge from the ontology-view KG to guide the model's learning process.
 Furthermore, applying a uniform ontological constraint to all entities may hinder the model from capturing their distinct evolutionary patterns.